pagkly/Zed/Investopedia3/Employee Stock Purchase Plan (ESPP).md

 ## Understanding Employee Stock Purchase Plans (ESPP)

-With employee stock purchase plans, the discount rate on company shares depends on the specific plan but can be as much as 15% lower than the [market price](https://www.investopedia.com/terms/m/market-price.asp).
+With employee stock purchase plans, the discount rate on company shares depends on the specific plan but can be as much as 15% lower than the [[market price]](https://www.investopedia.com/terms/m/market-price.asp).
 ESPPs may have a “look back” provision allowing the plan to use a historical closing price of the stock.
 This price may be either the price of the stock offering date or the purchase date – often whichever figure is lower.

 ### Qualified Vs. Non-qualified Plans